rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 The System.map file is useful when the kernel is misbehaving and generating “Oops” messages.
 An “Oops” is generated on some kernel errors because of kernel bugs or faulty hardware.

 This error is akin to the Blue Screen of Death (BSOD) in Microsoft Windows.
-These messages include a lot of detail about the current state of the system, including several hexadecimal numbers.
+These messages include a lot of detail about the system's current state, including several hexadecimal numbers.

 System.map gives Linux a chance to turn those hexadecimal numbers into readable names, making debugging easier.
 Although this is mostly for the benefit of developers, it can be handy when you’re reporting a problem.